a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 ```

 The above forces 1 second to pass by each time for the space key detection to cause an action to occur even if it is held down.
+This pattern is common in games that include a shooting mechanic to prevent the player from being able to continuously spam projectiles even when holding down the "shoot" key input.

 ## Builder Pattern